BryanCrotaz/blender-artnet/README.md

 I'm not a professional lighting designer - this came out of a hobby project to control lighting for an event I worked on for a friend.
 So I have no personal value gained by working on improving it (unlike other open source software I work on), although it is rather fun.
 If lighting professionals see a value in this plugin I would be happy to be funded to work on it via Patreon.

 Alternatively, I would be very happy to accept high quality PRs to improve the plugin.

+# Funders

+Many thanks to the below companies and individuals who have funded me to work on this addon.

+* Skeldon Società Cooperativa, Italy